peterrautek/rustman/index.md

 but in the _relay_ each participant does only one discipline!

 ## Exceptions
+### Force Majeure
+If unforseen circumstances ocur that are out of your control, you can postpone a race-day and append it to your race period or make up for the distance on another day.

 ### Solo
-There are no exceptions.
+There are no other exceptions.
 Each race-day needs to be completed!

 ### Relay
 If one participant cannot complete one of her/his race-days,